softchris/azure-book/deployment/deploy-a-container.md

 > Azure Container Registry is your private Docker registry in Azure.

 We need Docker, Docker Engine and Azure CLI for this to work.
+Before we can create said registry we will need a Resource GRoup, so let's create that first:
+> az group create --name myResourceGroup --location westeurope